 It’s the same for me too.
 There are several people who follow me on Twitter and Facebook that I don’t have a personal relationship with.
 That’s ok.
 It’s a connection that could turn into a relationship or friendship in real terms at some point in the future.
 It’s a starting place.
 However, it’s important for us to not confuse the difference.

-Friendly People Are Best Sellers Without Having To Sell Anything
+Friendly People Are Best Marketers Without Having To “Market” At All

 The people who are down-to-earth and relatable are the best at getting others to join into what they’re doing and what they’ve created right away.
 These people excel at not having to go through a detailed process of getting your attention and selling you something in order to get you to sign up for what they’re talking about.